Arsenal news: Nacho Monreal bids farewell to Premier League with heartfelt message to Gunners fans | Goal.com

 With Tierney and Hector Bellerin set to take up their stations on the flanks as they return to training this month, Emery may soon have a better idea of just how well that rebuild is going.

-He followed the likes of Alex Iwobi, Laurent Koscielny, Aaron Ramsay and Danny Welbeck out of the club this summer, with Mohamed Elneny set to spend the season on loan at Besiktas.
+He followed the likes of Alex Iwobi, Laurent Koscielny, Aaron Ramsey and Danny Welbeck out of the club this summer, with Mohamed Elneny set to spend the season on loan at Besiktas.